APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 From an academic lens, there is no what they "are," based on societal qualification.
 There is only what they do and do not do.
 We understand any entity by the first principles of their actions based only in factual evidence.
 That is truth.

+### The Reddit exchange

+We don't know who the two anonymous users are in this exchange.
+They may both be American, or not.
+OP was sensitive to the Chancellors word choice because it is unclear if on any level he is "factoring in" Israel's close alliance with the United States.

+Americans, including myself, who have factored Israel in, might looks at the statement and not even notice the disparate language.
+Even acknowledging the loss of Palestinian lives less than a week after Oct 7th shows more balance than one might ever see from the mainstream media or certain government officials.

+This "factoring in" is also a societal construct.
+At universities, when we clash and these constructs break away, the truth lies somewhere within.

 ### CAC

 - [CRS Davis application to Title VI](https://crsreports.congress.gov/product/pdf/LSB/LSB11087)